 2. Do Lunch

 For those of you on that low carb thing, stop reading now.
 Today's entrée includes breaded walleye fried to a golden brown, homestyle baked beans, pan-fried potatoes with onions and a ball of bannock twice the size of your fist.
 If you're feeling extra peckish, add a bowl of beef stew chock full of root vegetables.
-That oughtta keep you fueled through the afternoon.
+That oughtta keep you fuelled through the afternoon.
 All this is served up in the Martha Constant Parish Hall that's kept lively thanks to a local fiddle and guitar duo doing an impressive cover of Buck Owens' The Streets of Bakersfield.
 The lunch bill comes to an even $5.
 That includes dessert, just in case you weren't quite full.

 3. Brush Up on Your Culinary Skills